 Example of SGR Calculation

-Calculate SGR for a business having the shareholder’s equity of $800, net income $230 and dividend payout ratio of 35%
+Calculate SGR for a business having a shareholder’s equity of $800, net income of $230, and dividend payout ratio of 35%

 How to Increase SGR

 The SGR is the function of ROE and Reinvestment Rate.
 A business can increase the SGR by increasing any one of these two factors.
 The factors include:

 - Reducing the dividend payout ratio

 - Increasing the profitability from sales

 The SGR has the assumption that the sales of the business increase without any restrictions, and the business has more than enough chance to grow.
 However, when the market demand is low, it does not matter how high the SGR is; it cannot help the business to grow.